CARTAvis/manual_source/source/introduction.rst

 The mission of CARTA
 --------------------
 CARTA is the *Cube Analysis and Rendering Tool for Astronomy*, a new image visualization and analysis tool designed for the ALMA, the VLA, and the SKA pathfinders - MeerKAT and ASKAP.
-As the image size increases drastically with modern telescopes in recent years, viewing an image with a local image viewer or with a remote image viewer via the ssh protocol plus X11 tunneling or the VNC becomes less efficient.
+As the image size increases drastically with modern telescopes in recent years, viewing an image with a local image viewer or with a remote image viewer via the ssh protocol plus X11 tunneling or the VNC becomes much less efficient.
 The mission of CARTA is to provide usability and scalability for the future by utilizing modern web technologies and computing parallelization.

 Client-Server architecture
 --------------------------